 - You will get put in a holding cell.
 If the jail is busy, you will have to wait a while to get processed.

-- First, will answer some basic questions, such as what is your legal name, your address, birth date and contact person.
+- First, will answer some basic questions, such as what your legal name is, your address, birth date and contact person.

 - You will also be asked about your medical and mental history.